domino-ross-sharp/Introduction_to_Domino/README.md

 Welcome to your very own Domino quick-start project!
-This project has examples for running your notebook using workspaces, publishing models as APIs, and publishing Python/Flask and R/Shiny web applications.
+This project has examples for running your notebook using workspaces, publishing models as APIs, and publishing Python/Flask and R/Shiny web applications

 ### Run your first notebook
 You can run interactive tools like Jupyter Notebooks and RStudio inside a Domino Workspace.
 Workspace is where you would do most of your research.